Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 The tiny, barbed hairs that are produced when it rubs its legs against its abdomen can get in the eyes and mucous membranes of its prey, causing extreme pain and itching that can last for days.

-As for humans, these spiders are not much of a threat because their venom is not poisonous, although if you do manage to get bitten by one it might feel as if you had just been stung by a nasty wasp, so it's best not to get put into a situation where that might happen.
+As for humans, these spiders pose a limited threat because though their bite is venomous, it is not deadly.
+However, if you do manage to get bitten by one it might feel as if you had just been stung by a nasty wasp, so it's best not to get put into a situation where that might happen.
 Those fangs are strong enough to puncture the skin of a human being and that thought alone should be enough to make you take proper precautions.

 © 2018 Mike and Dorothy McKenney